Is Texas a Community Property State?

 Community Property

 Community property, on the other hand, consists of all property obtained by a spouse while married except separate property.
-In community property states like Texas, this means that all property obtained during a marriage by either spouse belongs equally to both spouses.
+In community property states like Texas, all property obtained during a marriage by either spouse belongs equally to both spouses.

 Is Inheritance Community Property in Texas?